Creative Ways to Promote Any Event

 From technology to social media and even how you communicate your invitations to the meeting, you must make sure that everything is adequately prepared.
 You will need to identify and arrange everything needed for a productive meeting; this includes testing out all technology used during the meeting.
 Prearrange for all required items for the event, and make sure to pay attention to even the smallest details.

-Preparation, a take-charge attitude and good oral communication skills are keys to effectively chairing a meeting.
+Preparation, a take charge attitude and good oral communication skills are keys to effectively chairing a meeting.
 It is your responsibility as a chairperson to make sure the meeting fulfills its primary objectives within its preset time parameter.
 You also need to keep participants engaged and make sure everyone has a voice.
 Both what you say and how you say it can make the difference between an effective, productive meeting and one that “fails.”

 Identification for Attendees

 The bottom line is that name tags don’t have to be expensive or fancy to be powerful.
 When used appropriately, name tags help to build community.
 The power within name tags is real.
-So, put one on today!
+So put one on today!
 We have an almost endless variety to meet any need.

 The Fifth Rule: Participation